dudash/s2i-solr/README.md

 <img src="https://www.openshift.com/images/logos/openshift/Logotype_RH_OpenShift_wLogo_RGB_Gray.svg" alt="OCP logo" height="70" >

-This repository contains the source for configuring and building a SOLR serach service using reproducible Docker images with [source-to-image](https://github.com/openshift/source-to-image).
+This repository contains source code and instructions for building a builder.
+You can use the builder to package SOLR with schema configuration as reproducible Docker container images using [source-to-image](https://github.com/openshift/source-to-image).

 For more information about using these images with OpenShift, please see the official [OpenShift Documentation](https://docs.openshift.org/latest/architecture/core_concepts/builds_and_image_streams.html#source-build).